uva-math/uva-math-code/graduate/recent_phds.md

 - **Badrey Pandi**<br>
 University of Cologne, Postdoc<br>
-*On higher Turan Inequalities for the Plane Partitions, Ellipsoid T-Designs, and j-Inversion*<br>
+*On Higher Turan Inequalities for the Plane Partitions, Ellipsoid T-Designs, and j-Inversion*<br>
 (Advisor: Ken Ono)